Git Worktree

 Example:

-bash scripts/worktree-manager.sh cleanupWhat happens:
+bash ${CLAUDE_PLUGIN_ROOT}/skills/git-worktree/scripts/worktree-manager.sh cleanupWhat happens:

 - Lists all inactive worktrees